 - produce thesis-directed writing that develops major points in a logical and convincing manner, in a process that involves reading, writing, and revising through which students discover ideas and develop those ideas into coherent sentences, paragraphs, and essays using standard American edited English diction, syntax, usage, grammar, and mechanics.
 [LOC 2 and 5.]

-- write in a variety of situations including those they are likely to encounter in other classes (e.g., journals, timed essays/exams, out-of-class writing), .while emphasizing. the value of writing beyond the university experience.
+- write in a variety of situations including those they are likely to encounter in other classes (e.g., journals, timed essays/exams, out-of-class writing), and those that involve writing beyond the university experience.
+[LOC 3.]

 - engage with ideas through multiple sources (e.g., essay, fiction, film, hypertext, poetry, and drama) and use these sources, particularly essay and fiction, as a basis for analysis, reflection, and writing.
 [LOC 1.]